-UC Irvine Transportation and Distribution Services is committed to providing a safe environment for everyone as you make your way about campus – whether you choose to drive, bike or walk.
+UCI Transportation and Distribution Services is committed to providing a safe environment for everyone as you make your way about campus – whether you choose to drive, bike, or walk.

-Be Alert.
+Be alert.
 Walk defensively and be ready for unexpected events.
-Don’t count on other path users always paying attention.
+Don’t count on other path users to always pay attention.
 Cyclists use bells and vocal cues, so make sure you can hear approaching traffic by removing your headphones.

-Be Predictable.
-Acknowledge others, and try to use eye contact and other body language to communicate your presence to other path users.
+Be predictable.
+Acknowledge others, and try to use eye contact and body language to communicate your presence to other path users.
 Check for bikes before crossing paths.
-Any movement a pedestrian makes that a bicyclist isnt expecting could be dangerous.
+Any movement a pedestrian makes that a bicyclist isn’t expecting could be dangerous

-Be Careful in Parking Lots.
+Be careful in parking lots.
 Watch out for parked cars that may suddenly back out of a space.
-Avoid walking in the middle of drive aisles.
+Avoid walking in the middle of the drive aisles.

 Abide by signage.
 Follow posted signage and path markings.
 Bicycles are not permitted on Ring Mall between the hours of 8am-5pm.